saindawn/product-merge-suggestion/README.md

 - Organized insertion of duplicate group information into the database.
 - Daily cron job for continuous updates and management.
 - Logging for monitoring and debugging.
+- For cron and also timestamp on program adapt to UTC+7/WIB Timezone.

 ## Requirements
 - Python 3.8+